 Contesting of a Will – Quite often personal assets may be hidden and not disclosed in a will.
 Potential beneficiaries or those entitled to a claim against the estate should search for the possibility of hidden assets.

-Ranno Investigative Services, LLC
+Ranno Investigative Services

 Middletown, CT 06457